 A toast can be as short as two lines or as long as two minutes.
 A speech for most celebrations can be as long as five or six minutes and should never be more than ten minutes.
 A good speech requires a dynamic opening and closing punctuated by some interesting tidbits about the person that reveals what makes the celebrated individual so special to you.

-With a little guidance, you can say the right words when the occasion demands that you say something memorable, classy and unique.
-I have suggestions that can help you tell others how you feel about the honored person in a way that accomplishes your goals.
+With a little guidance, you can say the right words when the occasion demands remarks that are memorable, classy and unique.
+You'll find suggestions here that can help you tell others how you feel about the honored person in a way that makes you both proud.

 Please check back often for tips on making special speeches, toasts and other types of presentations.
 Remember, everybody has some angst about public speaking, especially when you are not used to getting in front of people.
 Follow our tips for ideas, quotes and ways to structure what you say when the spotlight is on you.